 People receive good support to maintain their physical and mental health and wellbeing.
 Records show that people are supported to access a wide range of health care professionals in a timely manner.
 The service also employs a clinical psychologist, psychology assistants and clinical nurse specialists.
 In house professionals mean people can access support quickly and care plans are developed with strategies for each individual.
-People mainly receive the care and support they need at the time they choose.
-However, we were made aware by some people that staffing issues sometimes mean that their support has to be changed.
-We discussed staffing with the responsible person and they told us they had plans in place to look at recruitment and retention of staff within this service.
+Changes to people's needs are identified and addressed with wider care teams promptly.